 Use apps to free up mental space

 “The mind is for having ideas, not holding them,” said productivity guru David Allen.
 Take tasks and projects out of your head and put them in a task management app like Todoist, OmniFocus, or Things.
-While you’re at it, give up memorizing multiple passwords forever.
-With a password manager like LastPass or 1Password, you only need to remember one.

 Use tech to improve mental health